Mariners vs. Blue Jays Player Props Betting Odds

 France Stats

-- Ty France has 25 hits with nine doubles, a home run, nine walks and 15 RBI.
-He's also stolen one base.
+- Ty France has nine doubles, a home run, nine walks and 15 RBI (25 total hits).
+He has stolen one base.

 France Recent Games